...

 Can mold survive washing?

 Yes.
-It can return if the clothing is not cleaned well enough, not dried fully, or stored in the same damp space again.
+Mold can return if the clothing is not cleaned well enough, not dried fully, or stored in the same damp space again.

 When should you throw away moldy clothes?